-Reading is considered a necessary life-skill at Cognitive Connections, therefore, overcoming Dyslexia is only one step in a wider plan to make reading pleasurable and a lifelong habit.
+Reading is considered a necessary life skill at Cognitive Connections, therefore, overcoming Dyslexia is only one step in a wider plan to make reading pleasurable and a lifelong habit.
 Students at Cognitive Connections read at any level they choose because reading should be enjoyed first before it is to gain knowledge and learning.

 Barton Reading and Spelling System – an Orton-Gillingham influenced multi-sensory & intensive intervention for struggling readers.

-We also use other series of engaging, age-appropriate storybooks to support our intervention programmes.
+We also use other series of engaging, age-appropriate storybooks to support our intervention programs.
 Choices are made at our discretion and experience of success and students choose books guided by our therapists based on the level and interests of the particular student.

 Montessori Math – Hands-on learning that deepens understanding through using manipulatives and teacher-guided activities.